lemerafael/sky/README.md

 The classes from the security.jwt package are responsible for generating the token and later verifying it.

 The *AuthenticationService* has a login endpoint for generating a token.
-The current implementation does not verify the e-mail or the password provided for login.
+The current implementation verifies the e-mail and the password provided (after hashing) for login with the stored user data.

-For future implementations, it is desirable to integrate the user information with the information previously stored in the database.
-It is also desirable to apply password hashing before storing it on the database and also verify user and password from the stored user data.

-## How to run the project?
+## Unit testing

+A testing suite was designed with JUnit 5 to cover basic scenario and edge cases.
+The tests are executed by maven, after the Java compilation.

+The suite covers the cases for the users endpoint.
+The tests for projects and authorization endpoints are pending.

+## Running Instructions

 1. Compile the java project
 ```bash